-Treasure Valley Community College opened in 1962, holding afternoon and evening classes at Ontario High School.
+Treasure Valley Community College opened in 1962 holding afternoon and evening classes at Ontario High School.
 Since that simple beginning, TVCC has grown to 14 major buildings, including the Laura Moore Cunningham Science Center, which opened its doors in 2013.

-A caring staff and faculty serve more than 7,500 students annually, providing excellent, affordable educational opportunities in a relaxed, pleasant rural setting on 90 beautifully manicured acres.
+A caring staff and faculty serve over 9,000 students annually, providing excellent, affordable educational opportunities in a relaxed, pleasant rural setting on 90 beautifully manicured acres.